nivedithabinu/nivedithabinu/README.md

 I'm a Computer Science student passionate about building impactful software and continuously expanding my knowledge in technology.

-- 🤖 Exploring Artificial Intelligence, Machine Learning & Data Science
+- 🤖 Exploring Generative AI, Agentic AI, Machine Learning & Data Science
-- 💻 Building projects to strengthen my software development skills
+- 💻 Building projects to strengthen my development skills
 - 🌱 Contributing to Open Source and learning from the developer community
 - 🚀 Always excited to learn new technologies and solve real-world problems